← Academic re-test index

 In plain English

 This is a backtest of a published academic anomaly, not a live BTM strategy.
-We publish it as part of an out-of-sample testing program for transparency.
+We publish it as part of a walk-forward testing program for transparency.
 It is not a trading recommendation, and Beat The Market does not offer the strategies described above as subscribable products.

 VI.
 Methodology